elegantswarm/.github/profile/README.md

-# Elegant Swarm: Autonomous Startups
+# Elegant Swarm
+*The human-friendly startup compiler*

 Soon, AI agents will run SaaS startups end-to-end—faster and at a fraction of the cost.
 I'm assembling the team to make this happen.